zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 ### Solution
 The solution I went for is a 3-of-5 SLIP39 backup.
 Each share stored geographically apart with people I trust.
 I won't use a passphrase because a thief cannot extract any information about the key from a single share.
-The people that I trust with the shares are chosen that they do know the others, but that they would probably find together for example in the case of my sudden death.
+The people that I trust with the shares are chosen that they don't know the others, but that they would probably find together for example in the case of my sudden death.

 The obvious downside to this are the costs.
 Some commercial steel plate solutions for hardware wallets come with some hefty price tags.
 With the 3-of-5 setup you even have to multiply that price *five times*.
 So to make the whole thing affordable I decided to put the shares on steel washer wallets.

 ## Creating the physical backup
 ### Finding the right washers
 It might seem strange to start with the washers, but we will be 3D-printing the stamping jig to be exactly matching the washers.
 The default sizes from the excellent article [Make your cold wallet with washers](https://blockmit.com/english/guides/diy/make-cold-wallet-washers/) are M8 D25mm (thickness 2 mm) washers.
-I had a hard time to find those and in the end had to order online instead of just going to the hardware store.
+I had a hard time to find those, and in the end had to order online instead of just going to the hardware store.
 But these dimensions work well and the washers you look for should be in that ballpark.

 > You really want to go for stainless steel washers.
 There are different qualities: A2, A4, 304 and 316.
 I went for the A4 ones, but you can read up on the different properties the steel has.
 Some of them are more resistant, for example, to salt water.